semantic-flow/sflo/documentation/concept.mesh.md

 ### Namespace Extension
 - Mesh folders always extend the namespace with a segment corresponding to the folder name
 - This creates a hierarchical URL structure for addressing resources
-- Each resource has a unique [[Intramesh|concept.identifier.intramesh]] based on its path and local name
+- Each resource has a unique [[Intramesh|concept.intramesh-identifier]] based on its path and local name

 ### Containment Rules
 - **Mesh nodes** are always containers of components (i.e., at least [[mesh-resource.node-component.flow.node-metadata]] and [[concept.mesh.resource.folder._node-handle]]) and potentially containers of other nodes